 The Chair of Examiners/MPhil Course Director will act as Academic Integrity Officer within the Faculty.
 This means that he/she will consult with the relevant examiners if there are grounds for suspicion.
-This review and any consultation will take place AFTER raw marks for extended essays and dissertations, or MPhil essays and dissertations have been confirmed.
+This review and any consultation will take place AFTER raw marks for extended essays and dissertations or MPhil essays and theses have been confirmed.
 This is to ensure that academic judgement on submitted work is independent of issues raised by Turnitin.
+Originality reports will be referred to the examiners responsible for the academic assessment of the work only if there is prima facie evidence of plagiarism or poor academic practice.

-Where initial suspicions of plagiarism seem to be confirmed, either by Turnitin or in other ways, the Chair of Examiners/MPhil Course Director is responsible for ensuring that any further deliberations and actions follow the University's Procedures and policy for investigating academic misconduct.
+Where initial suspicions of plagiarism seem to be confirmed, either by Turnitin or in other ways, the Chair of Examiners/MPhil Course Director is responsible for ensuring that any further deliberations and actions follow the University's Plagiarism Guide.
 Normal investigatory procedures will apply when Turnitin appears to indicate a possible problem, and such procedures will not disrupt the publication of class lists.
 The use of Turnitin will not compromise the University's appeals mechanism.